spring-ai-community/mcp-annotations/README.md

 ### Core Module (mcp-annotations)

-The core module provides a set of annotations and callback implementations for primary MCP operations:
+The core module provides a set of annotations and callback implementations for primary MCP operations.

+#### For MCP Servers:

 1. **Complete** - For auto-completion functionality in prompts and URI templates
 2. **Prompt** - For generating prompt messages
 3. **Resource** - For accessing resources via URI templates
 4. **Tool** - For implementing MCP tools with automatic JSON schema generation

+#### For MCP Clients:

-5. **Logging Consumer** - For handling logging message notifications
+1. **Logging Consumer** - For handling logging message notifications
-6. **Sampling** - For handling sampling requests
+2. **Sampling** - For handling sampling requests
-7. **Elicitation** - For handling elicitation requests to gather additional information from users
+3. **Elicitation** - For handling elicitation requests to gather additional information from users
-8. **Progress** - For handling progress notifications during long-running operations
+4. **Progress** - For handling progress notifications during long-running operations

 Each operation type has both synchronous and asynchronous implementations, allowing for flexible integration with different application architectures.